Manas-Gupta16/cloud-file-storage-platform/README.md

 A dashboard where users will be able to:

-* Upload files
+- Upload files
-* View uploaded files
+- View uploaded files
-* Download files
+- Download files
-* Delete files
+- Delete files
-* Share files
+- Share files

 ---

 ## 🧑‍💻 Author

-Manas
+Manas Gupta

 Aspiring Software Engineer passionate about backend development, scalable systems, and modern web technologies.